ckRobinson/multi-column-markdown/README.md

 <br>

 #### **Content Overflow:**
-Should the columns cut off anything that goes outside the column bounds or should it be scrollable.
+Should the columns cut off anything that goes outside the column bounds or should it be scrollable.<br>
+_Can define on a per column basis with array syntax: EG: [Scroll, Hidden]_

 - **Setting Flags**:
     - Overflow: